AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ## Document Generation Order

-0. You must be provided with a set of design documents (System architecture, user stories, scenarios), and ask for them if they are not provided.
+0. You must be provided with a set of design documents (System architecture, user stories, scenarios) and ask for them if they are not provided.
-1. Entity-Relationship (E-R) Diagram for the entire system
+1. Entity-relationship (E-R) Diagram for the entire system
 2. Domain Model for each software component
 3. Database Schema for each database